ZephyrusZhang/Kerbal/report/milestone-3/milestone3-111.md

 Once a release is assembled, you can start it by calling `bin/RELEASE_NAME start` inside the release.
 In our project, it will create directory: `./result`

-To start the project, run `./result/bin/tracking_station start` in this directory.
+To start the final artifacts, run `./result/bin/tracking_station start` in this directory.